therusetiawan/pinger/README.md

 CLI Usage
 ---------

-Call this from commandline to invoke ping
+Call this from command line to invoke ping

 ```sh
 php pinger ping